justeattakeaway/pie/.changeset/cuddly-jeans-brush.md

 "@justeattakeaway/pie-modal": minor
 ---

-[Added] - @fires jsdoc comments for modal events for react wrapper to analyse
+[Added] - @event jsdoc comments for modal events for react wrapper to analyse